 This is the ultimate way to shrink your footprint, disconnect and truly surround yourself with nature (and save a lot of money while doing it).
 For us Wild Camping is our hands down favorite way to live and the ultimate reason to own an RV.
 Don’t believe us?
 Watch this video we made a couple of years ago when we really started getting into boondocking, then we’ll dive into all our tips and tricks to get you out in the wild!

 Now, I already know what you’re thinking: Is it legal? safe? or sanitary?
-How do you live?
 How do you find boondocking sites?
-How can it be free? …Whoaaaa Nelly!
-You’re brain is on question overload!
-Take a deep breath, in the next several paragraphs I’m going to try and answer all of your questions and give you some pearls (as my grandmother would say).
+How can it be free?
+Where do you get water?

 Is it safe?

 Yes, if it wasn’t, they wouldn’t allow it.
 Most crime happens in a city, not in the wilderness.
 Here’s the way we see it: The chance of a creeper driving all the way out to the middle of nowhere looking for unsuspecting campers that rarely show up isn’t too likely (much less anyone even knowing exactly where you are out in the wild).
 They have way bigger fish to fry in the cities where there are stores and houses loaded with valuables.
 Don’t let fear of the unknown talk you out of something before you have even given it a try.
 Oh, and don’t watch the news…that stuff is riddled with fear mongering stories.

 I even go Wild Camping on my own: Nikki Goes Solo – RV Road Trip For One

 In all our years of travel we’ve never had an issue, and we don’t personally know anyone that has.
 We’ve never felt unsafe and we hope to keep it that way.
 In the event of anything crazy happening we have a few go to’s for protection: